The Hottest Wellness Trends for 2019 – Check in with our Holiday Wellness Guide and fitness tips

-To celebrate the second Karma Wellness Week this November, we talk to Judy Chapman, the brand’s Spa & Wellness Ambassador, about fitness and wellness trends to watch and how wellness holidays can kickstart your year.
+To celebrate Karma’s recent appointment of a worldwide yoga ambassador and their extensive wellness packages, we talk to Judy Chapman, the brand’s Spa & Wellness Ambassador, about fitness and wellness trends to watch and how wellness holidays can kickstart your year.

 Firstly, how can a wellness retreat get you back on track?

 I’m a big believer in using retreats as an opportunity to let go of bad habits and reset your mind and body.
 I personally attend at least 2-3 yoga or hiking retreats each year to give my body a break from coffee and the digital devices.
 There’s nothing like being ‘forced’ to do fitness classes each day and eat healthier food to get you back into a healthier rhythm.
 This is why we are offering more fitness, yoga and wellness packages at all of our karma resorts around the globe!